HenrikWarf/cdp_ai/PROJECT_SUMMARY.md

 ```
 Example: "Win back lapsed customers with high lifetime value
 using exclusive 20% discount to reactivate 15% within 30 days"

+With Demographics: "Target high-income women aged 35-50 in London
+with abandoned carts to increase conversion by 25%"
 ```

 **What Happens Behind the Scenes**: